kubek2k/articles/9_reasons_terraform_is_a_pain.md

 ## 3. Complicated state modifications

 There is one additional thing that is a bit problematic when dealing with the state.
-When constantly refactoring your infrastructure definition, you may end up renaming resources (changing their identifiers) or moving them deeper into modules.
-Such changes are unfortunately hard for Terraform to follow, and leave it in a state where it doesn't know that certain resources are simply misplaced in the state.
-If you run apply again, you will end up in resource recreation, which is probably not something You always want.
+While constantly refactoring your infrastructure definition, you may end up renaming resources (changing their identifiers) or moving them deeper into modules.
+Such changes are unfortunately hard for Terraform to follow, and leave it in a state where it doesn't know that certain resources are simply misplaced.
+If you run `apply` again, you will end up in resource recreation, which is probably not something You always want.
 The good news is that there is a `terraform state mv` command that allows you to move the logical resource around the state.
 The bad news is that in most of the cases you will need a lot of those.

 ## 4. Tricky conditional logic

 There are some people around the web who doesn't like the fact that Terraform is not really an actual imperative programming language.
-To be perfectly honest I don't share that opinion - I think the provisioning definition of the stack should be as declarative as it can - that leaves a lot less space for some deviations among the definitions.
+To be perfectly honest I don't share that opinion - I think the provisioning definition of the stack should be as declarative as it can - that leaves a lot less space for some deviations in the definitions.
 On the other hand, the conditional logic provided by Terraform is a bit tricky.
 For example to define a resource that is conditionally provisioned you make the resource to be a list, and use the count parameter to control it: